indilib/indi-3rdparty/indi-sv305/doc/sv305-doc.md

 - Exposures can't be aborted
 - Intensive configuration changes could lead to a crash
 - Some shifts in frame order had been reported (frame N-1 uploaded instead of frame N)
-- SV305M PRO should work, but not tested yet

-### Work in progress:

-- Full SV305M PRO support

 ## Operation